odoo/documentation/legal/terms/enterprise.rst

 .. industry-standard warranties regarding our Services while Agreement in effect

-For the duration of this Agreement, Odoo SA commits to using commercially reasonable efforts to execute the Services in accordance with the generally accepted industry standards provided that:
+For the duration of this Agreement, Twenty20 SA commits to using commercially reasonable efforts to execute the Services in accordance with the generally accepted industry standards provided that:

 - the Customer’s computing systems are in good operational order and the Software is installed in a suitable operating environment;
-- the Customer provides adequate troubleshooting information and access so that Odoo SA can identify, reproduce and address problems;
+- the Customer provides adequate troubleshooting information and access so that Twenty20 SA can identify, reproduce and address problems;
-- all amounts due to Odoo SA have been paid.
+- all amounts due to Twenty20 SA have been paid.

-The Customer's sole and exclusive remedy and Odoo SA's only obligation for any breach of this warranty is for Odoo SA to resume the execution of the Services at no additional charge.
+The Customer's sole and exclusive remedy and Twenty20 SA's only obligation for any breach of this warranty is for Twenty20 SA to resume the execution of the Services at no additional charge.

 .. _disclaimers: